Rivals warn of boost to Google dominance from antitrust offer

 Google last month offered to mark out its services from rival products in Internet search results and provide links to at least three competing search engines to end a 30-month investigation by the European Commission.

-It said specialised websites will be able to opt out from the use of all their content in Google's own specialised search services and prevent the company from using specific information such as addresses and opening hours.
+It said specialized websites will be able to opt out from the use of all their content in Google's own specialized search services and prevent the company from using specific information such as addresses and opening hours.

 The EU antitrust watchdog said it would assess feedback from Google's rivals during a one-month test which started on April 26 before deciding whether to accept the company's proposal.